nickplaysjazz/nethack-companion/README.md

 - Date of run (?)
 - Input file improvements: Checksum on input file, Binary file for inputs instead, maybe json?
 Need to use istream
 - Make it so that you cannot create a file with no name
+- Hit ? at any time and a menu appears with controls

 ## Acknowledgments
 The FIGlet ASCII font "Standard" was created by Glenn Chappell & Ian Chai 3/93 based on Frank's .sig.
 The font is used here under a BSD-3-Clause license.
 For more information, see http://www.figlet.org/.